Skip to main content

 Damage

-Damage is listed in dice.
-Projectile weapons usually have fixed damage, such as 2d6.
+Projectile weapons usually deal fixed damage such as 2d6.

 Electromagnetic (EMP)